luiz-matias/my-cupid-backend/README.md

 ### Delete Account
 As a user, I want to be able to delete my account, so I can remove all my sensitive data from the platform.

-### Logout
-As a user, I want to be able to logout from the application, so I can login with another account.

 ## Finding and Matching Users

 ### List of Devs